• Skip to main content

 Knitting Yarn

 To choose yarn for weaving your first projects, I highly recommend knitting wool.
 It’s economical, easy to use, accessible and thick.
-I use Bendigo Woollen Mills Luxury 8 ply a lot, it is a light worsted/ dk weight and pairs perfectly with the 7.5 or 8 dent heddle that comes with any new rigid heddle loom.
+I use Bendigo Woollen Mills Luxury 8 ply a lot, it is a dk weight yarn and pairs perfectly with the 7.5 or 8 dent heddle that comes with most new rigid heddle looms.
 It is perfect for wearables, as it’s lovely and soft.
 Which brings me to the next point.

 If you intend to wear your woven piece, give it the face brush test.
 Hold the yarn up against your cheek and lightly rub.
 If it feels too scratchy, you’re not going to like wearing it and it’s best saved for something else!